 Regent Review of Christian Thought

 Since 1993, we have published an academic journal devoted exclusively to the dialogue between Christian faith and Chinese culture.
 Many Chinese scholars publish their research results or join in academic discussions in this journal, which is read broadly in Chinese academic circles.
 In 2005, in order to increase the influence of the journal, we moved its publication to China and renamed it the Regent Review of Christian Thought (the original name was the Regent Chinese Journal).
 The Review is published biannually by Shanghai People's Publishers and distributed throughout China.
+It has recently been included in key databases used by leading Chinese universities and institutions, such as the Chinese Social Sciences Citation Index (CSSCI) and China National Knowledge Infrastructure (CNKI).

 Download the Regent Review of Christian Thoughts Vol. 18 .